FinOps Center

 Your data never leaves your account.

 FinOps Center deploys inside your AWS account via AWS Marketplace.
-This is not a positioning claim — it is an architectural fact that AWS formally recognizes with the Deployed on AWS Marketplace badge, enabling PPA/EDP spend retirement eligibility for enterprise buyers.
+This is not a positioning claim.
+It is an architectural fact that AWS formally recognizes with the Deployed on AWS Marketplace badge, enabling PPA/EDP spend retirement eligibility for enterprise buyers.

 Your CUR stays in your S3